 One of the most frustrating aspects of owning an android tv is the lack of memory management.
 You have to be dependent on the TV algorithm to flush out memory automatically which results in the TV freeze.
 To avoid this you can set the “Kill foreground app ” from the System Menu as the function for your button.
 Now whenever you press the programmed button, the TV will kill the foreground app.

 7. Increase/Decrease Volume :

 Now you must be wondering why I have included increasing or decreasing volume as a programmable input.
 Well as much as it’s true, This tip is for those who have somehow damaged their remote’s Volume buttons and want to remap other buttons in their place.
-Just choose any two buttons which are vacant and set one of them as Volume + and other as Volume – under the media group and you will be able to use them instead of the usual volume buttons to increase or decrease volume.
+Just choose any two buttons which are vacant and set one of them as Volume + and the other as Volume – under the media group and you will be able to use them instead of the usual volume buttons to increase or decrease volume.

 8. Previous/Next Track :

 Android Tv does come with buttons to Fast forward or rewind content but this feature comes in handy when you want to skip songs or even Videos when you watch them under a youtube playlist.
 To get this working, Add the button which will use this command and now navigate to media and choose “next track”.
-You can add the Next track on a single tap and Previous track for the double tap on the same remote button as the Next track is obviously used more.
+You can add the Next track on a single tap and the Previous track for the double tap on the same remote button as the Next track is obviously used more.